Many years of worldwide experience have enabled Frauscher to develop wheel sensors that are characterised by maximum availability.

-Frauscher Sensor Technology makes it simpler for system integrators and railway operators to obtain the information they need to run, monitor and protect their operational network.
-Best-in-class wheel detection systems, axle counters and tracking solutions based on inductive sensor technology and distributed acoustic sensing form an essential component of a wide range of applications.
+Frauscher Sensor Technology makes it simpler for system integrators and railway operators to get the information they need to run, monitor and protect their operational network.
+Frauscher offers best-in-class wheel detection systems and axle counters.

 Frauscher experts are on-site in global markets to ensure comprehensive support during the whole customer lifecycle.
-Additionally customers are able to design, configure, install, adapt and maintain all components and systems by themselves due to individual trainings and support.
+Additionally, customers are able to design, configure, install, adapt and maintain all components and systems by themselves due to individual training and support.

 Frauscher’s product portfolio includes solutions for:

 - Software interfaces: Standards, Customer-specific, Frauscher standard FS

 - Monitoring & Diagnostics: Frauscher Diagnostics System FDS

 Due to long years of worldwide experience, we are able to develop wheel sensors that are characterised by maximum availability for both vital and non-vital applications.
 Frauscher wheel sensors generate reliable data and withstand even extreme temperatures, vibrations and electromagnetic interference.

 Axle counting systems with inductive wheel sensors have established themselves with many railway operators worldwide as reliable and cost-effective track vacancy detection systems.
 The varying basic conditions and requirements among different operators call for flexible and individual adaptation possibilities when it comes to modern axle counting systems.
 For this reason, all Frauscher axle counting systems have been structured in such a way that they are modular and scalable.
 With its axle counter portfolio, Frauscher offers its customers around the globe optimal solutions for each of their functional, operational and infrastructural requirements.